lechatthecat/laravel-soketi-broadcast-examole-by-websoket/README.md

 Also, you need a DB.
 Please access "mydb" container.
 The password of root is "root".
 Then create a database named as "laravel".

-After creating the certificate, please run these commands:
+After creating the certificate and DB, please run these commands:
 ```
 $ cd laravel-soketi-broadcast-example-by-websocket
 $ docker-compose up -d --build